-After several rounds of weight gain and loss, with or without phentermine, it's very likely that you can no longer control your weight loss so easily.
-You'll need to change your habits.
-Tolerance to phentermine is an especially common problem in patients who have been taking phentermine for a long time or who are taking it for the second or third time.
+Your body learns your behavior patterns and defends itself accordingly.
+After multiple cycles of weight gain and loss, with or without the help of phentermine, it's likely that you will no longer be able to control your weight loss as easily as before.
+You'll need to make some changes to your lifestyle in order to see results.
+Tolerance to phentermine is especially common in patients who have been taking the drug for a long time or who are taking it for the second or third time.

-In an effort to make phentermine work better, many patients seek supplements to take along with phentermine.Phentermine is a popular and effective weight-loss medication, but unfortunately, many users report that phentermine stops working after 2 to 3 months of use.
-If you expect phentermine to shed those extra pounds like a magic trick, you should abandon phentermine treatment or change the way you think about weight loss.
+In an effort to make phentermine work better, many patients turn to supplements.Phentermine is a popular and effective weight-loss medication, but unfortunately, many users report that it stops working after 2-3 months of use.
+If you're expecting phentermine to be a magic pill for weight loss, you should reconsider your approach or abandon the treatment altogether.